 Swiss Foreign Minister Micheline Calmy-Rey told the conference that the adoption of the text was an important signal to the world community and victims of racism in particular.

 "Some people thought they could use this gathering to say unacceptable things, contrary to the spirit and aims of this conference.
 The adoption of this text is the appropriate response," she said.

-European Jewish Congress President Moshe Kantor said it played into the hands of the "the racists, despots, and sponsors of terror who organized the Durban II conference."
+European Jewish Congress President Moshe Kantor said it played into the hands of the "the racists, despots, and sponsors of terror who organised the Durban II conference".